puzzleos/stubby/README.md

 that can be booted directly from UEFI or from the UEFI shim bootloader when running on a UEFI Secure Boot system.

-The initial version of stubby was extracted from systemd unser the LGPL v2.1+ license.
+The initial version of stubby was extracted from systemd under the LGPL v2.1+ license.
 The systemd source repository can be found at URL below.

 * https://github.com/systemd/systemd